Feedback Edge Sets in Temporal Graphs: Computational Hardness Results

 It is easy to see that $\TG(\Phi)$ can be computed in polynomial time.
 The general idea of this reduction is to use the solution size constraint to ensure that exactly one edge from each variable gadget and exactly two edges from each clause gadget are taken.
 Thus, out of the three cycles starting in $s$ and going through the clause gadget of $c_j$, only two can be disconnected by picking two edges from $\{f_j^1, f_j^2, f_j^3\}$.
 The remaining cycle has to be disconnected inside its variable gadget by picking either $e_i^T$ or $e_i^F$ which ``selects'' the variable that will satisfy the clause and gives us its truth assignment.
 Now we show that $(\TG(\Phi),k)$ is a yes-instance of \textsc{STFES} if and only if $\Phi$ is satisfiable.

 $(\Rightarrow):$ Let $\TE'$ be a solution to the constructed STFES instance.
-Due to the size constraint $k \leq n+2m$ and the cycles existing inside the gadgets, $\TE'$ contains exactly one edge from each variable gadget and none of the edges adjacent to $s$ or connecting variable and clause gadgets.
+Due to the size constraint $k \leq n+2m$ and the cycles existing inside the gadgets, $\TE'$ contains exactly one edge from each variable gadget and two edges from each clause gadget.
+Therefore, $\TE'$ cannot contain any edges adjacent to $s$ or edges connecting variable and clause gadgets.
 We obtain the solution for the 3-SAT instance by setting~$x_i$ to true if $e_{i}^T \in \TE'$ and to false if $e_{i}^F \in \TE'$ or $e_{i}^h \in \TE'$.
 Assume towards contradiction that there is a clause $c_j = (\ell_j^1 \lor \ell_j^2 \lor \ell_j^3)$ which is not satisfied.
 Then, in all three variable gadgets connected to $w_j$, the edge needed to go from $s$ to the corresponding literal vertex of $c_j$ is present in $\TG(\Phi) - \TE'$.
 As $\TE'$ contains only two of the edges from the clause gadget, the path of one of the three literals can be extended to the vertex $w_j$ and from there back to $s$, contradicting that $\TG(\Phi) - \TE'$ is cycle-free.